Mrs. McRae's Classroom

 Mrs. McRae's General Homework Guidelines and Expectations:

 1. Copy HW down daily.
 I require this for a couple reasons.
 First, it helps you build a good habit and it feels great when you can cross it off your list!
-Second, from time to time I may forget *oops* to update this page or send the parent e-mail.
+Second, from time to time I may forget *oops* to update this page.
 If you write it down, you'll never have to guess what was assigned!
 And third, your future high school teachers may not post your homework at all! *Gasp* Being in the habit of writing things down will make you successful when you get to them.

 2. No Excuses.
 There will be nightly homework-this is a non-negotiable.
 It is not designed to keep you busy, it is designed to reinforce concepts and prepare you for the next day.
 It is critical that you are consistent in completing any and all assignments.
 I have no time for excuses.
 High school has no time for excuses.
 It is best that you learn that now.